 Research

-We support our members and partners to undertake cutting-edge inter-disciplinary research.
+CTP supports members and partners as they undertake cutting-edge inter-disciplinary research.
 We believe investing in research is key to expanding our knowledge base and stimulating our teaching and training.

 We produce a regular newsletter to share our position on various topics, and we host an Integrative Symposium on the integration of theology and psychology.